DataDog/dd-sdk-ios/CONTRIBUTING.md

 For any urgent matters (such as outages) or issues concerning the Datadog service or UI, contact our support team via https://docs.datadoghq.com/help/ for direct, faster assistance.

 You may submit a bug report concerning the Datadog SDK for iOS by [opening a GitHub Issue](https://github.com/DataDog/dd-sdk-ios/issues/new/choose).
-Use appropriate template and provide all listed details to let us solve it better.
+Use appropriate template and provide all listed details to help us resolve the issue.

 ## Have a patch?